maurosampietro/UltraMapper.CommandLine/README.md

 indicating what methods to call, and, more importantly, force you to write the logic responsible of executing the relevant methods);

-UltraMapper.CommandLine allows you to call methods directly, avoiding a whole lot messy boilerplate code, and virtually eliminating the need to define properties at Commands class level all together, since you can define a method taking as input as many params as you want.
+UltraMapper.CommandLine allows you to call methods directly, avoiding a whole lot messy boilerplate code, and virtually eliminating the need to define properties at Commands class level altogether, since you can define a method taking as input as many params as you want.

     public class Commands